Tips for driving on Christmas Day

 As the festive season swiftly approaches, families are finalising plans for their Christmas get-togethers, holiday travel and other Christmas season celebrations.

-With interstate borders opening for a lot of the country, many Australians will be hitting the roads to visit loved ones they haven’t seen in months or taking a long-awaited holiday.
+With interstate borders opening for a lot of the country, many Australians will be hitting the roads to visit loved ones they haven’t seen in months or take a long-awaited holiday.

 To ensure safety for you and those travelling with you, it’s important to have a plan.
 Read on for our top safety tips for driving on Christmas Day and throughout the festive season.